Bayesian Imputation with Optimal Look-Ahead-Bias and Variance Tradeoff: Introduction

-The contributions of this paper can be summarized as follows: \begin{enumerate} \item We propose a novel conceptual framework to formalize and quantify the look-ahead-bias in the context of panel data imputation.
-We combine different layers of additional future information used in the imputation via optimal non-parametric consensus mechanisms among Bayesian posterior distributions in a way that optimally provides a trade-off between the look-ahead-bias and the variance. \item We illustrate the conceptual framework with a data generating distribution that has a constant mean vector over time.
+The contributions of this paper can be summarized as follows: \begin{enumerate} \item We identify and formalize a novel problem that has not been studied yet, namely, controlling the look-ahead-bias from imputation for a downstream task.
+We propose a novel conceptual framework to formalize and quantify the look-ahead-bias in the context of panel data imputation.
+We combine different layers of additional future information used in the imputation via optimal non-parametric consensus mechanisms among Bayesian posterior distributions to provide an optimal trade-off between the look-ahead-bias and the variance. \item We illustrate the conceptual framework with a data-generating distribution with a constant mean vector over time.
 We propose a two-step optimization procedure for finding the optimal consensus posterior.
 The first step of optimization deals with finding the best possible (non-parametric) distribution that summarizes the different posterior models given a set of importance weights.
-The second step of optimization concerns with finding the optimal weights, based on a bias-variance criterion that minimizes the variance while explicitly controlling the degree of the look-ahead-bias. \item To make the two-step procedures tractable, we further assume the noise is~i.i.d multivariate Gaussian with known covariance matrix and use a conjugate prior distribution.
+The second step of optimization finds the optimal weights based on a bias-variance criterion that minimizes the variance while explicitly controlling the degree of the look-ahead-bias. \item To make the two-step procedures tractable, we further assume that the noise is i.i.d.~multivariate Gaussian with a known covariance matrix and use a conjugate prior distribution.
 Moreover, we discuss using the (forward and backward) KL-divergence and Wasserstein distance as the measure of dissimilarity between posterior distributions.
-We advise against the backward KL divergence unless in situations where the simultaneous diagonalizability condition on the covariance matrices of the individual posteriors is drastically violated. \end{enumerate}
+We advise against the backward KL divergence unless in situations where the simultaneous diagonalizability condition on the covariance matrices of the individual posteriors is drastically violated.
+We use the simple model setup to provide an analytical and intuitive solution.
+We show in our empirical analysis that our solution can be easily applied and leads to improvements even if the underlying assumptions are violated. \end{enumerate}